 The University of Pittsburgh has a distinguished Honors College (Pitt Honors).
 Pitt Honors provides academic challenges, inspires individual effort, encourages self-discovery, and fosters a nurturing community.

 In order to graduate with the official Pitt Honors designation, each admitted student must complete a certain amount of programming with Pitt Honors.
-This may include taking special honors courses, completing a research program, and/or attending weekly enrichment programs.
-All admitted first-year students are required to live in dedicated Pitt Honors housing; exceptions can be made only by the Dean.
+This may include taking honors courses, completing a research project, and engaging in co-curricular programs.

 It is also important to note that many Pitt Honors programs are open to the entire University population.
-For example, all students are allowed to apply for research fellowships and admission to Pitt Honors courses, even if they are not official members.
-Most Pitt Honors enrichment programs are also open to the entire University community.
+For example, all students are allowed to apply for honors research fellowships and to enroll in honors courses, even if they are not official members.

 The mission of Pitt Honors is to meet the academic and extracurricular needs of the University’s most academically talented, intellectually curious, and socially conscious undergraduate students.
 While there are no minimum academic requirements for consideration, admission to Pitt Honors is highly competitive.
-In recent years, the academic profile of a Pitt Honors freshman consisted of the following:
+In the most recent year, nearly 7,000 students applied for a spot in the Pitt Honors incoming class.

-In addition to submitting all materials required for general admission to the freshman class, Pitt Honors candidates must submit responses to the following two essay prompts.
-Responses are limited to no more than 250 words for each essay.
+In addition to submitting all materials required for general admission to the incoming class, Pitt Honors candidates must submit responses to the following two essay prompts.

 - A hallmark of students in Pitt Honors is intellectual curiosity.
 Please describe how you have demonstrated intellectual curiosity in the past and how you expect to manifest that intellectual curiosity as a student at the University of Pittsburgh.